Ski Season Preseason Training: Get Ready Before the Snow Falls

 3. Body Balance

 You want the forces in your body to transfer properly.
-If the forces in your body are not dissipating as they should then you will experience knee pain, and back pain.
-A good stretching program will help your balance.
+If the forces in your body are not dissipating as they should, you’ll experience knee pain and back pain.
+A good stretching program will help your balance and help transfer forces efficiently throughout the body.

 4. Joint Spacing